seyo-IV/PowerShell-Power-User-Module/README.md

 # Introduction #
 A smal collection of scripts i have used over time which can be nice to have in your toolbelt!

-TOP ONLY WORKS ON SYSTEMS WITH ENGLISH!!

-UPDATE: .. sadly my top and free functions does not work on PS Version 6+!

 ### Commands ###

 ## perm ##